-How the wolves were reintroduced; trapped, transported, and finally released.
+Learn how the wolves were reintroduced; trapped, transported, and finally released in Yellowstone.

 1995-96 capture map-National Park Service